 RIGHT-TO-KNOW LAW REQUEST POLICY

-1. All requests for records must be in writing and signed by the requester.
+1. All requests for records should be in writing and signed by the requester.
 The request should identify or describe the records sought with sufficient specificity to enable the Fairview Township Police Department to ascertain which records are being requested and shall include a name and address to which the Fairview Township Police Department should address its response.
-The Fairview Township Police Department will not accept oral or anonymous requests for records.
+The Fairview Township Police Department does not accept oral or anonymous requests for records.
+The Right to Know form can be obtained by clicking here.

 2. All requests for records shall be addressed as follows: